-Laura Nolan is a researcher with expertise in Medicaid data analytics, the Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files (TAF), and quality measurement.
-Focus areas for her work include behavioral health, Medicaid and CHIP (Children’s Health Insurance Program), and children’s health and well-being.
+Laura Nolan is a senior researcher with expertise in using data from Medicaid and the Children’s Health Insurance Program (CHIP) for research, policy, and quality improvement purposes.
+Her focus areas include behavioral health, pregnancy, and children’s health and well-being.

 Nolan leads all analytics work under Mathematica’s Medicaid and CHIP Business Information Solutions (MACBIS) contract with the Center for Medicaid and CHIP Services.
 In this role, Nolan oversees all products and services—briefs, analyses, reports, digital products, public use files, and quality measure calculation—and provides subject matter expertise.
 For the MACBIS project, she led an effort to enhance Medicaid and CHIP data to enable analyses of disparities in access, quality, experience, and outcomes.
 She also led the annual development and publication of the congressionally mandated Transformed Medicaid Statistical Information System (T-MSIS) Substance Use Disorder Data Book in 2020 and 2021.

 Under a contract with the Department of Health Care Services in California, Nolan led Medicaid data acquisition and assessment for an evaluation of a Medi-Cal nutrition support program for beneficiaries with congestive heart failure.
 She was also the principal investigator for a project analyzing T-MSIS Analytic File data related to behavioral health, disability, and aging policy during the COVID-19 pandemic for the Office of the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services.